Erin Robinson: Work

 Robinson worked from home as an independent video game developer under her own indie game label "Ivy Games."
 She started in 2005.
 The first game she ever designed, Spooks, was about a dead girl who tries to save a goldfish.
-The game was designed on MS Paint.
+The game was designed on Microsoft Paint.
 When she first started designing video games, she kept it a secret from her friends because she thought it was "super geeky."
 She developed the concept, mechanics, and artwork, and hired computer programmers to code the game logic.
 Many of her games have a retro design feel.
 Her early games were released as freeware.
 These freeware games included Spooks, Little Girl in Underland, and Nanobots.
 Her first paid gig in video games was in 2007, when she did done artwork for Blackwell Unbound.
 She has released two independently funded games: Puzzle Bots, a point and click puzzle adventure game, and Gravity Ghost, a game about a ghost girl on a mission to save the galaxy.
 In the game Gravity Ghost she experimented with alternative forms of game story-telling, which allows the player to learn how to navigate the fictional world as the same rate as the character.
 She has stressed the importance of the introspective journey to this particular game.
 A PlayStation 4 version of Gravity Ghost was released in 2019.

 Robinson has taught indie gaming classes at Columbia College Chicago.
 She was named one of the most influential women in technology, in 2011, by Fast Company.
 She has spoken at Game Developers Conference about video games being used in neuroscience as rehabilitative therapy.
 She talked about her findings that video games are increasingly being used in medical and rehabilitative therapy and that playing First-Person Shooters improves visual and auditory perception.
 In 2015, she was named the creative director of the master's degree programme in games and playable media at the Silicon Valley Center of the University of California, Santa Cruz.
 She later joined Dutch game developer Guerrilla Games, known for the Killzone and Horizon games, as a senior quest designer.